Joonas Jalvanti

-Joonas Jalvanti (born 9 September 1988) is a Finnish professional ice hockey defenceman who is currently an unrestricted free agent.
+Joonas Jalvanti (born 9 September 1988) is a Finnish former professional ice hockey defenceman.
 He most recently played for Lahti Pelicans in the Liiga.

 Jalvanti formerly played two seasons in the SHL after joining Örebro HK from Finnish club, Espoo Blues of the Liiga on 10 April 2014.

+In 2023, Jalvanti announced his retirement from professional hockey, citing lingering effects from multiple brain injuries.